-Non-employee directors have an option to receive their annual retainer in cash or Company stock.
-If a non-employee director elects to receive his annual retainer in Company stock, two awards of restricted stock units will be granted.
+Non-employee directors have an option to receive their annual retainer in cash or common stock of the Company.
+If a non-employee director elects to receive his annual retainer in common stock, two awards of restricted stock units will be granted.
 One of these awards will consist of that number of shares that equals 100% of the annual retainer, based on the closing price on the day immediately prior to the grant date.
-This award will vest (i.e., the shares will be delivered) on the earlier to occur of (i) the retirement or removal of the non-employee director from the Board of Directors; (ii) his or her death; or (iii) five years from the grant date.
+This award will vest (i.e., the shares will be delivered) on the earliest to occur of (i) the retirement or removal of the non-employee director from the Board of Directors; (ii) his or her death; or (iii) five years from the grant date.
 The other award will consist of that number of shares that equals 15% of the annual retainer, based on the same closing price.
-This award will vest upon the earlier to occur of (i) the retirement or removal of the non-employee director from the Board of Directors, provided that such retirement or removal occurs more than one year after the grant date; (ii) his or her death; or (iii) five years from the grant date.
+This award will vest upon the earliest to occur of (i) the retirement or removal of the non-employee director from the Board of Directors, provided that such retirement or removal occurs more than one year after the grant date; (ii) his or her death; or (iii) five years from the grant date.
 Non-employee directors who elect not to participate in this program will receive the full annual retainer shortly after the date of the stockholder meeting.

-Each non-employee director of the Company will also receive annual equity awards under the 2013 Equity Plan pursuant to the revised director compensation program.
-Only non-employee directors of the Company or an affiliate of such directors (as defined in the Code) are eligible to receive equity awards pursuant to the revised director compensation program.
-Options granted under the 2013 Equity Plan pursuant to the revised director compensation program are intended by the Company not to qualify as incentive stock options under the Code.
+Each non-employee director of the Company also receives annual equity awards under the 2013 Plan.
+Only non-employee directors of the Company or an affiliate of such directors (as defined in the Code) are eligible to receive equity awards pursuant to the director compensation program.
+Options granted under the 2013 Plan pursuant to the director compensation program are intended by the Company not to qualify as incentive stock options under the Code.

-Pursuant to the terms of the revised director compensation program, each of our non-employee directors automatically receives on the date of each of our annual stockholder meetings, beginning with the Annual Meeting, an equity award determined by dividing \$85,000 by the 20-day trailing average closing price of the Company's common stock reported on Nasdaq as of the trading day immediately preceding the date of the applicable annual meeting of stockholders (the "Total Award").
-An amount equal to 1/3 of the Total Award rounded up to the nearest 100 shares is in the form of a restricted stock unit, and an amount equal 2/3 of the Total Award rounded up to the nearest 100 shares is in the form of a stock option at an exercise price equal to 100% of fair market value of the Company's common stock on the date of grant; provided, however, that a maximum of 150,000 shares of our common stock may be granted to any one non-employee director during any one calendar year pursuant to stock awards.
+Pursuant to the terms of the director compensation program, each of our non-employee directors automatically receives on the date of each of our annual stockholder meetings an equity award determined by dividing \$85,000 by the 20-day trailing average closing price of the Company's common stock reported on Nasdaq as of the trading day immediately preceding the date of the applicable annual meeting of stockholders (the "Total Award").
+An amount equal to 1/3 of the Total Award rounded up to the nearest 100 shares is in the form of a restricted stock unit, and an amount equal 2/3 of the Total Award rounded up to the nearest 100 shares is in the form of fair market value of the Company's common stock on the date of grant; provided, however, that a maximum of 150,000 shares of our common stock may be granted to any one non-employee director during any one calendar year pursuant to stock awards.

-Each such annual equity award shall vest in 36 equal monthly installments commencing one month from the date of grant; provided that, with respect to any such equity award that is granted prior to the date of approval by the U.S. Food and Drug Administration (FDA) of a New Drug Application submitted by the Company for AFREZZA (the "FDA Approval Date"), no vesting shall occur until the FDA Approval Date, at which time any portion of such award that would have been vested as of such date absent this proviso will immediately vest.
-However, if a non-employee director has not been serving as a non-employee director for the entire period beginning from the preceding annual stockholders meeting, then the number of shares subject to such annual equity award shall be reduced proportionately for each full quarter prior to the date of such annual equity award during which such person did not serve as a non-employee director.
+Each such annual equity award vests in 36 equal monthly installments commencing one month from the date of grant.
+If a non-employee director has not been serving as a non-employee director for the entire period beginning from the preceding annual stockholders meeting, then the number of shares subject to such annual equity award shall be reduced proportionately for each full quarter prior to the date of such annual equity award during which such person did not serve as a non-employee director.